Xuefeng-Zhu/my-python-stars/README.md

 * [dataset](https://github.com/pudo/dataset) - Easy-to-use data handling for SQL data stores in Python with support for implicit table creation, bulk loading, and transaction.
 Dataset also includes support for freezing data to CSV and JSON flat files.

 * [awesome-sqlalchemy](https://github.com/dahlia/awesome-sqlalchemy) - A curated list of awesome tools for SQLAlchemy

+* [tinydb](https://github.com/msiemens/tinydb) - TinyDB is a tiny, document oriented database optimized for your happiness :)

 ## Web Framework
 * [restless](https://github.com/toastdriven/restless) - A lightweight REST miniframework for Python